OttersbachD0987/ArsTimoris/README.md

 Ars Timoris is a roguelike RPG with basic modding support.
 All data files can be found in the Data folder, and end with the `.data` file extension.
 A custom interpreted scripting language is also used for this project.
 In the Assets folder you can `.particle` & `.render` files.
 The Resources folder contains all `.png`, `.wav`, `.ttf`, & `.fpng` files.

+For the controls being clarified go to [Controls](Docs/CONTROLS.md).

 ## Requirements For Building Source

 ### git